-Technology provides wonderful opportunities for children, both from an entertainment and learning stance but it's very nature is to engage the audience.
-Developers of games main objective is to make their products more addictive in order for the user to spend more money.
+Technology provides wonderful opportunities for children, both from an entertainment and learning stance but its very nature is to engage the audience.
+A game developer's main objective is to make their product more addictive so the user will spend more money.
 Online gaming is a feature added to help achieve this."

 Adam Foster, iLearn2.co.uk

 In addition, we recommend that you take the following precautions when playing games online:

 For more information, take a look at the VSC website where you can find details such as how to set parental controls on a variety of devices.
 There is also an online e-safety learning tool available to schools and colleges with a particular emphasis on KS2 and KS3.